zanton123/HaSAPPy/RunninHaSAPPy.md

-#Controlling the HaSAPPy workflow throught the command script
+#Controlling the HaSAPPy workflow throught command scripts

 The HaSAPPy analysis pipeline is controlled by a command script that is provided by the user (the LoadModule.txt file).
 All the parameters are collected by the INFOloads.py module and stored in an INFO object that organizes software scheduling and stores user defined parameters.